Online Engineering Programs Home

 Arizona State University

-Arizona State University, which is ranked second in the nation for online undergraduate degrees, offers a bachelor of science in engineering (BSE) in electrical engineering that can be completed entirely online.
+Arizona State University, which is ranked fourth in the nation by the US News & World Report (2024) among online undergraduate degrees, offers a bachelor of science in engineering (BSE) degree in electrical engineering that can be completed entirely online.
 Students in this online program will develop engineering skills that will focus on the design of electronics, electric power systems, antennas, semiconductor devices, and signal processing algorithms.
 They will also be prepared for careers that pioneer new technologies in robotics, robotics, the energy sector, and beyond.

 At the end of the program, graduates can pursue opportunities such as aerospace engineers, solar energy systems engineers, wind energy engineers, radio frequency identification device specialists, telecommunications engineering specialists, energy engineers, and nuclear engineers.